-Refer to MVI46-DFNT Status Data Definition (page 86) for a complete listing of the data returned for the two status blocks.
+MVI71-DFNT Status Data Definition contains a complete listing of the data returned for the status blocks.

-Initialize Output Data
+Initialize Output Data Blocks (1000 to 1066)

-When the module performs a restart operation, it requests output data from the processor to initialize the module's output data.
-This mode is selected using the Initialize Output Data parameter in the configuration file.
-This facility can be used to bring the module to a known state after the restart operation.
+When the module performs a restart operation, it requests output data from the processor to initialize the module's read data area.
+Use the Initialize Output Data parameter in the configuration file to bring the module to a known state after a restart operation.
 The structure of the block used to request the data is shown in the following table.